 the provided CSS.

-Markdown doesn't have syntax for different table styles, but some trick may be used to achieve
+Markdown doesn't have syntax for different table styles, but a simple trick may be used to achieve

 this.
-We can add an invisible element (an empty `` in this case) right before the
+An invisible element (an empty `` in this case) can be added right before the table,

-table and then define the appearance using some simple CSS magic.
-So the following invisible
+and the appearance can then be defined with a small CSS magic.
+So the following invisible element

 ````